-On this day, the fifth Sunday of the Fast, we are enjoined to celebrate the memory of our Holy Mother Mary of Egypt.
+On this day, the fifth Sunday of Great Lent, we celebrate the memory of our holy and venerable Mother, Mary of Egypt.

-By her intercessions, O God, have mercy on us and save us.
+O Christ our God, through the intercessions of our venerable Mother Mary of Egypt, have mercy on us and save us.
 Amen.

 Read also: Why Is St. Mary of Egypt Remembered During Lent?